-We also benefit from a Student Support Centre that is staffed at all times of the school day.
-This allows students to receive additional support if they are in difficulty, even if their tutor or Head of Year are not available.
+We also benefit from an experienced pastoral team who are available throughout the school day.
+It allows students to receive additional support if they are in difficulty, even if their tutor or Head of Year are not available.
 This means that we can be very responsive to any issues that might emerge during the school day.